 You should not expect each set of returns to have the same x and y position because the laser scanner is only perfectly vertical (at nadir) once per scan.
 For the rest of the scan the laser is pointing off nadir and hence the laser pulse passes obliquely through vegetation and will result in different x and y positions for returns from the same outgoing pulse.
 It is important to keep in mind that the point cloud is composed of multiple passes of the scanner over a survey area and therefore when you download points from OpenTopography, you are getting a merged point cloud back that represents all returns for the area you selected.

 "Pulse number" is another way of saying collection time.
-Typically, each lidar point has an attribute indicating when the point was collected (in GPS time) in addition to the x,y, and z value.
+Typically, each lidar point has an attribute indicating when the point was collected (in GPS time) in addition to the x, y, and z values.
 Sorting the data by collection time can be useful for identifying the geometry of the data acquisition, amount of swath overlap, and places where you may have edge artifacts from swath edges.

 Widely available DEMs are typically too coarse to provide adequate representation of small features (for example, the cell sizes in most USGS DEMs are 10-30 meters on a side).
 DEMs created from lidar datasets have a much higher resolution (often sub-meter), which allows the user to see more details of the landscape.
-They permit us to represent the landscape at the appropriate scale in which landforms can be delineated individually (in other words, at 10-30 meters on a side, a cell may contain a channel and a hillslope, but at 0.5 m individual channels and hillslopes can be identified).
+They permit us to represent the landscape at the appropriate scale in which landforms can be delineated individually (in other words, at 10-30 meters on a side, a cell may contain a channel and a hillslope but can only delineate one of them, while at 0.5 m individual channels and hillslopes can be identified).

-OpenTopography has a step in the workflow (step 3a, "Calculate point count grid") to calculate and visualize the point count for a given area.
-Grid cell is populated with the number of points within the user defined search radius.
+OpenTopography has a step in the workflow (step 3b, "Calculate point count") to calculate and visualize the point count for a given area.
+Each grid cell is populated with the number of points within the user defined search radius.
 This product can be exceptionally useful for evaluating lidar return concentration and allows users to better understand what resolution DEM the dataset will support.

 In addition, ArcGIS has several tools for handling point cloud data.
 Assessing lidar coverage may be important before beginning any major processing on your machine.
-Visit this ArcGIS Resources page to learn how to asses lidar coverage and sample density.
+Visit the ArcGIS Assessing lidar coverage and sample density page to learn how to assess lidar coverage and density.

 This typically happens when either (1) the user-defined search radius is not large enough, or (2) the density of the original point cloud is low.
 There are various factors that control the density of point clouds.
 These include the speed at which the scanner was flown, the scanning rate, the aircraft's average altitude, and the amount of overlap between each swath.
 As a result, point clouds contain a heterogeneous distribution of point densities.
 When you create a DEM in OpenTopography, elevation values of the spatially heterogeneous points are used to interpolate a regularly gridded surface.
 As a result, areas that do not have a sufficiently dense point coverage will produce "holes" in the DEM.
 There are two ways to handle this: (1) increase the search radius of the gridding method, or (2) use the null filling feature.